bspates/kafka-wire-protocol/README.md

   );

   this.socket.write(reqBuf, 'binary', () => {
-    // Kafka's tcp client seems to need help understanding a
+    // Kafka brokers seem to need help understanding a
     // message is over
     this.socket.write("\n\n\n\n", 'utf8');
   });